 Popular social media app Snapchat is upgrading its visual search features and putting them at the center of its app.

 The app is now rolling out changes it announced back in May during its Partner Summit event.
-The updates include more prominent placement of the “scan” feature — now located directly under the camera’s shutter button — and new capabilities that will suggest lenses and music based on your surroundings.
+The updates include a more prominent placement of the “scan” feature — now located directly under the camera’s shutter button — and new capabilities that will suggest lenses and music based on your surroundings.

-Snap has been experimenting with visual search, called “scan” since 2019.
-The feature allows Snapchat users to identify plants and music, solve math problems, and scan food and wine labels with the in-app camera reports Engadget.
+Snap has been experimenting with visual search, called “scan,” since 2019.
+The feature allows Snapchat users to identify plants and music, solve math problems, and scan food and wine labels with the in-app camera, reports Engadget.

 Snapchat is also adding a few new features it previewed earlier this year, like the ability to shop for outfits by pointing the camera at articles of clothing.
 It’s also adding Camera Shortcuts, which will suggest a combination of augmented reality lenses and music based on your surroundings.

 The company has also integrated scanning abilities into its latest AR Spectacles, which can similarly suggest lenses based on what’s around you (unlike previous versions of Spectacles, the newest ones aren’t for sale just yet).